1800659/DM-project/README.md

 ### Database Systems:

-- MariaDB: Selected as our relational database management system.
+- **MariaDB**: Selected as our relational database management system.
-- Neo4j: Chosen as our graph database management system.
+- **Neo4j**: Chosen as our graph database management system.

 ### Query Execution and Performance Evaluation:

 We designed Python scripts to execute the selected queries on both MariaDB and Neo4j and to calculate the average execution time.
 These scripts measured the execution time of each query and stored the results for analysis.
 The performance of both database systems was evaluated based on query execution times.

-### Performance Evaluation Results:

-The project produced the performance evaluation results for each query, comparing MariaDB and Neo4j.
-These results were presented in the project slides and are available for reference.
+The results were presented in the project slides and are available for reference.

 ## Project Presentation